Quantum Curriculum Learning: Method

-\textit{Data-based Q-CurL.---} We present a form of data-based Q-CurL that dynamically predicts the easiness of each sample at each training epoch, such that easy samples are emphasized with large weights during the early stages of training and conversely.
+We present a form of data-based Q-CurL that dynamically predicts the easiness of each sample at each training epoch, such that easy samples are emphasized with large weights during the early stages of training and conversely.
 Remarkably, it does not involve pre-training or additional training data, thereby avoiding any increase in quantum resource requirements.

 Apart from improving generalization, data-based Q-CurL offers resistance to noise.
 This feature is particularly valuable in QML, where clean annotated data are often costly while noisy data are abundant.
 Existing QML models can accurately fit corrupted labels in the training data but often fail on test data~\cite{fuster:2024:natcom}.
-We demonstrate that data-based Q-CurL enhances robustness by dynamically weighting the difficulty of fitting corrupted labels.
+We demonstrate int the quantum phase recognition task that data-based Q-CurL enhances robustness by dynamically weighting the difficulty of fitting corrupted labels.